 Hell’s Kitchen, close to Times Square, has long had a reputation for being unfashionable among New Yorkers.
-But with a new generation of bars popping up all over the neighborhood, Hell’s Kitchen could well become the next ‘it’ place in NYC.
-We check out the 10 best bars in the area.
+This vibrant neighborhood not only boasts a rich history but also a thriving nightlife scene.
+With a new generation of bars popping up all over the neighborhood, Hell’s Kitchen could well become the next ‘it’ place in NYC.
+We check out the best bars in the area.

 If ‘shot’ is your favorite four-letter word, Barcelona Bar is the place for you.
 With over 100 different options to choose from, ranging from the Breaking Bad themed Heisenberg to the Monica Lewinsky, there’s something for everyone at this compact 8th avenue establishment.
 Sure there’s kitsch to spare, but with shots like Legend of Zelda, Full Metal Jacket, and Harry Potter, the latter of which comes complete with wand, fire and Sorting Hat, it may be that a little kitsch is exactly the thing to get the night started off right.